-Referrals close deals, but they do not forecast revenue.
-While recurring services like Microsoft 365 management stabilize contracts, many providers face margin leaks.
-The risk is simple: most owners conflate "cloud" with true msp hosting, leading to under-scoped agreements.
+MSP hosting is where recurring revenue quietly leaks.
+Referrals close deals, but they do not forecast revenue, and while services like Microsoft 365 management stabilize contracts, many providers still bleed margin here.
+The risk is simple: most owners conflate "cloud" with true MSP hosting in 2026, and that confusion leads straight to under-scoped agreements.

 This operator checklist establishes clear boundary lines and definitions to protect your margins.
 Here is what hosting means in 2026.